-We have been working for over 25 years for companies who were formed on the basis of what is today known as “sustainability”.
-Sustainable and green issues, especially organic farming, were and are essential components of our work, from developing brands and packaging design to communication.
+For over 25 years, we have been working for companies whose kick-off incentive is sustainability.
+Sustainable and green issues, especially organic farming, were and continue to be essential components of our work, from developing brands and packaging design to communication.

 Eberle sustainability matrix

-Various studies have shown that company values are often more important to the decision to purchase than the qualities or price of a product.
-Sustainability strategies today are therefore more than just “nice to have” or a means of ticking an ecological and social box: They can be relevant to the long-term success of a company or brand.
+According to studies, company values have become a leading factor in buying decisions, superseding quality or price of product.
+Today, sustainability strategies are more than just an add-on to fulfill a cliché: They can be relevant to the long-term success of a company or brand.

 What does sustainability as an added value mean?

-Sustainability topics such as regionality, organic or fair trade with partners are a real added value for products and brands and are therefore highly relevant to the decision to purchase.
+Sustainability topics, such as regionality, organic or fair trade with partners are a real added value for products and brands and are therefore highly relevant to the consumer decision to purchase.

 What does sustainability as a core value mean?

-As significant components of a brand or brand’s core, sustainability topics can become the central driving force behind a company.
-They can push inwards into the whole company culture and outwards as components that affect a company’s image and therefore long-term success.
+As significant components of a brand or at the brand’s core, sustainability topics may be the propelling force of a company.
+They impact the company’s culture internally and also impact the company’s image in the public eye externally –enablers of long-term success.

-From a sustainability report to sustainable brand positioning: Communication on sustainability is multifaceted.
+From a sustainability report to sustainable brand positioning: Communication on sustainability is versatile.
 Is sustainability part of a company’s core values?
-Should it be an added value or only play a role in the future?
-All of this needs to be explained.
-By as early as 1997, we had created Weleda’s first environmental report, a predecessor to today’s sustainability report.
+Should it be an added value or should sustainability strategies only play a role in the future?
+These decisions are prerequisites for a successful collaboration.
+As early as 1997, we had created Weleda’s first environmental report, a predecessor to their sustainability report of today.
 Based on our many years of experience, we develop sustainability image campaigns, sustainability campaigns, CSR campaigns and sustainability reports.